Dutch government to nominate foreign minister Hoekstra as EU Commissioner - Financial Times | Law-Order

 The Dutch government is set to nominate foreign minister Wopke Hoekstra on Friday as an EU commissioner, the Financial Times reported on Thursday, citing three sources.

-Two sources familiar with the matter confirmed the report's accuracy to Reuters.
-A spokesperson for the Dutch foreign ministry declined to comment, while a representative for the Dutch permanent representation at the European Union in Brussels said they could not confirm the report.
+A spokesperson for the Dutch foreign ministry declined to comment.
+A representative for the Dutch permanent representation at the European Union in Brussels said they could not confirm the report.
+Hoekstra would replace Frans Timmermans as a commissioner, who quit on Tuesday to run as a candidate in Dutch national elections in November.

+Hoekstra's nomination is expected to be decided during the Dutch caretaker government's weekly ministerial meeting on Friday.
+Hoekstra was Dutch finance minister from 2017 until 2022 when he was appointed as foreign minister in a new government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)